Clarence R. Wyatt

 Wyatt served as co-chair for the committees that directed Centre’s hosting of the vice-presidential debates between Secretary Dick Cheney and Senator Joe Lieberman in 2000, and Vice President Joe Biden and Congressman Paul Ryan in 2012.
 Each of these general election debates, sponsored by the Commission on Presidential Debates, attracted more than 3,000 journalists from around the world.

 He was the first recipient of Centre’s Young Alumnus Award, and he twice received the C. Eric Mount Award, presented to the faculty member who makes the greatest contributions to student life outside the classroom.
 Wyatt has also received awards from Centre for outstanding teaching and for extraordinary leadership in the life of the college.

 Centre’s surrounding community also benefited from Wyatt’s expertise.
 In 1986, he co-founded Heart of Danville, which was recognized by the National Trust for Historic Preservation as the nation’s outstanding Main Street program in 2001.
-He was active in a number of other civic organizations, as well.
+He was active in a number of other civic organizations.

-Wyatt, 57, is married to Lobie Stone, a Centre alumna, who received her B.F.A. in studio art from the University of Minnesota.
-Stone has had an extensive career in business, working as an oil trader and stock broker and, for several years, running Lobie Stone Design Studio, a successful design practice in San Antonio, Texas.
-She has a strong interest in the arts, historic preservation and downtown development.
+Lobie Stone, also a Centre alumna, received her B.F.A. in studio art from the University of Minnesota.
+Stone has had an extensive career in business.
+She was senior vice president of Torco Oil Company, running its oil trading and river transportation operations.
+Stone was also a stock broker in Houston, at Lehman Brothers and as a vice president at Merrill Lynch.
+In San Antonio, she also owned Lobie Stone Design Studio, a successful design practice.
+She has a strong interest in the arts, historic preservation, and downtown development.
 In Danville, she served on the city’s Architectural Review Board and on the Design and Preservation Committee of the Heart of Danville.